COVID-19 pandemic in popular culture: Social media usage

-Although social media usage has increased overall, posting activity has declined.
-This is due to a number of factors, such as having less to share or even feeling guilty or afraid of backlash after having attended unsafe activities.
-Many users have felt that it is inappropriate to share happy or celebratory posts in such a solemn atmosphere.
-As such, the rise in social media activity has caused anxiety in users, which leads them to leave social media sites before rejoining soon after.
+People overall spent more time on social media in 2020 than the year before.
+However, the attitudes and habits did show a change.
+Users felt less inclined to share overly positive or unimportant information in the midst of the rising death tolls.
+At the same time, there was increased posting about social activism surrounding the 2020 Black Lives Matter protests.
+Video-focused sites like TikTok gained attraction, which was speculated as being perhaps due to the social factor of seeing other users.

 Anxiety

-In the early stage of the pandemic, a survey conducted by Gao J. Zheng shows a high prevalence of mental health problems, which is positively associated with frequent exposure to social media.
-When the stay-at-home order was enforced, young people showed a higher level of frustration than other age groups because many mistakenly thought they were not part of the at-risk population.
-Social Media was one factor that promoted such frustration.
-For example, many posts on TikTok focus on young people's anxiety due to social distancing and isolation.
-Such negative attitudes have spread rapidly over TikTok.
+In the early stage of the pandemic, a survey conducted by Gao J. Zheng showed a high prevalence of mental health problems, which is positively associated with frequent exposure to social media.
+Many posts on TikTok focused on young people's anxiety, social distancing, and isolation.

-Unlike TikTok, whose users are mostly young people, the overall attitude towards the pandemic is different on Twitter.
+Unlike TikTok, whose users are mostly young people, the overall attitude towards the pandemic was different on Twitter.
 For example, a study on Twitter users during the pandemic shows overall higher positive sentiments.
 Among Twitter users, 48,157(51.97%) users expressed positive feelings, while 31,553 (34.05%) were neutral, and the rest of the tweets - amounting to 12,936 (13.96%) - showed negative emotions.
 One major reason behind the prominence of positive sentiment is that most people still appreciated the government and health workers despite their personal anxieties.